YourAverageYeet/ITP-Group-Policy/README.md

-# ITP-Group-Policy
+# IT Protects — Atera Group Policy Automation

-PowerShell script for automating group policy Atera
+This repo tracks the development of a PowerShell script for automating group policy in Atera.
+The script is monolithic in nature, though everything has been commented to the best of my ability.

+# Credits
+- **Tyler Holden**: Ideation and request
+- **Mike Hensley**: Implementation